tensorland/modelbox/website/docs/intro.md

 - Load models and deployment artifacts in inference services directly from ModelBox.

 #### Events
-- Log events about the system/trainer state during training and models from experiment jobs, workflow systems and, other AI/MLOps services.
+- Log events about the system/trainer state during training and models from experiment jobs, workflow systems, and other AI/MLOps services.
 - Any changes made to experiment and model metadata are logged as change events in the system.
 - External systems can watch events in real-time and trigger custom workflows.